bioexcel/qmmm_bpg/docs/input_preparation/QM_treatment.rst

 on the QM atoms.
 The default electronic structure method is the self-consistent Kohn-Sham Density Functional Theory (DFT).
 Alternatively, within Quickstep there is also the option to use Semi-empirical (SE), Tight-Binding DFT (DFTB), and Gaussian Plane Waves (GPW) methods, among many others.
-The GPW method is a key part of CP2K, which involves using a mixed basis of atom centred Gaussian orbitals and plane waves (regular grids) to improve on the performance compared to other QM methods.
-You can find information about GPW here: https://www.cp2k.org/quickstep
+The `GPW method <https://www.cp2k.org/quickstep>`_ is a key part of CP2K, which involves using a mixed basis of atom centred Gaussian orbitals and plane waves (regular grids) to improve on the performance compared to other QM methods.

 Basis functions described in the Gaussian type orbitals for each element are supplied through the basis set file.
 For the basis set, multiple choices are available.
 The :ref:`ref_basis_sets`